Helena

 Conditions

-gnomAD global allele frequency < 0.0001 (0.01%)
+gnomAD global allele frequency < 0.0001 (0.01%) OR variant absent from gnomAD (NULL frequency = never observed in ~800K individuals)

 Databases: gnomAD v4.1 (global_af)